AliSepar/exercise-exquisite-corpse/readme.md

 Since then I never ever lied to my mother again,watching her fight for me
 even if it was all a big lie made me understand her Love for me.
 But with other people in general I try always to lie to reach my goals.

+He asked his mother about her greying hair.
+Her mother thought it could be an opportunity to teach her child a lesson.
+So, she said that every bad action of his turns one of her hairs grey.
+He innocently replies that now he knows why his grandmother has only grey hairs on her head.